Bruce Lehrmann: Queensland rape trial

 On 26 October 2023, it was revealed that, in December 2022, Lehrmann was charged with two counts of rape in a matter unrelated to the allegations made by Brittany Higgins.
 The alleged events occurred in Toowoomba in October 2021, when he was awaiting trial for the alleged rape of Higgins.
 Lehrmann's identity had been the subject of a suppression order, which his lawyers had attempted to continue on the basis of a psychologist's report which claimed the publication of Lehrmann's identity would lead to "serious adverse consequences" to his mental health.
 Justice Peter Applegarth, in ruling against the continuation of the suppression order, made reference to media interviews that Lehrmann had engaged in, and how his participation in these interviews was hard to reconcile with the psychologist's report.

 On 23 January 2025, Lehrmann's defence made an application to the court requesting a judge-only trial.
-In March 2025, Lehrmann changed the lawyer defending him in the rape trial from Rowan King to Zali Burrows, who has been representing him in the defamation trial appeal.
+In March 2025, Lehrmann changed the lawyer defending him in the rape trial from Rowan King to Zali Burrows, who has been representing him in his defamation trial appeal.
 In June 2024, Lehrmann lodged an application for a permanent stay of proceedings, arguing that phone conversations between his former lawyers and Queensland police were illegally intercepted.
 Lehrmann withdrew claims that police had illegally intercepted phone calls, and the application was dismissed on 25 July 2025.

+In November 2025, Judge Craig Chowdhury ruled that the prosecution provide Lehrmann with a full forensic copy of the complainant's phone.
+The matter was adjourned to 3 December for a mention on the defence's stay application.
+On 5 December 2025, Judge Dennis Lynch ordered that Lehrmann be provided with an unredacted copy of the alleged victim's phone after Burrows sought to provide it to him.
+Lynch adjourned the case until February 2026, stating that it needs to proceed due to witness availability.
+At a hearing in April 2026 he was committed to stand trial from 2 November 2026 for two counts of rape.